Hungaria asteroids

+A top-down and side view of the positions of Hungaria asteroids outside the orbit of Mars as of 15 May 2026.
+The box shape of the side view is caused by the high inclination of the group.

-The Hungaria asteroids, also known as the Hungaria group, are a dynamical group of asteroids in the asteroid belt which orbit the Sun with a semi-major axis (longest radius of an ellipse) between 1.78 and 2.00 astronomical units (AU).
+The Hungaria asteroids, also known as the Hungaria group, are a dynamical group of asteroids in the asteroid belt which orbit the Sun with a semi-major axis between 1.78 and 2.00 astronomical units (AU).
 They are the innermost dense concentration of asteroids in the Solar System—the near-Earth asteroids are much more sparse—and derive their name from their largest member 434 Hungaria.
-The Hungaria group includes the Hungaria family (FIN: 003), a collisional asteroid family which dominates its population.
+The Hungaria group includes the Hungaria family, a collisional asteroid family which dominates its population.

 Description

+A view of proper elements of asteroids in the asteroid belt, showing inclination versus semi-major axis.
+Hungaria asteroids are shown enlarged at the top left in orange, inward of the 4:1 Jupiter resonance.
+The core region of the asteroid belt is shown in white.

 The Hungaria asteroids typically share the following orbital parameters: